 Booster groups may change at the start of every half term.

 Physical Education (PE)

-Giraffes and Panthers will be doing PE on Tuesday each week with Mrs Aspinall and on Friday afternoons with Mr Murray.
+Chipmunks and Badgers will be doing PE on a Thursday afternoon each week with Mrs Aspinall.

 At all times your child will need an indoor and outdoor PE kit in school.